Russell Baker

-Russell Wayne Baker (August 14, 1925 – January 21, 2019) was an American journalist, narrator, writer of Pulitzer Prize-winning satirical commentary and self-critical prose, and author of Pulitzer Prize-winning autobiography Growing Up (1983).
+Russell Wayne Baker (August 14, 1925 – January 21, 2019) was an American journalist, narrator, writer of Pulitzer Prize-winning satirical commentary and self-critical prose, and author of the Pulitzer Prize-winning autobiography Growing Up (1982).
 He was a columnist for The New York Times for 36 years, and hosted eleven seasons of the PBS show Masterpiece Theatre.
 The Forbes Media Guide Five Hundred, 1994 stated: "Baker, thanks to his singular gift of treating serious, even tragic events and trends with gentle humor, has become an American institution."

 Early life and education

 Born in Loudoun County, Virginia, Baker was the son of Benjamin Rex Baker and Lucy Elizabeth (née Robinson).
 His father died of complications of diabetes, and his destitute mother moved with some of her children to her brother's house in New Jersey.
 At the age of eleven, as a self-professed "bump on a log", Baker decided to become a writer because he figured, "what writers did couldn't even be classified as work".

-He graduated from Baltimore City College in 1943, a "magnet" secondary school with selective admissions and a specialized curriculum focusing on the humanities, social studies, liberal arts and classical studies.
+He graduated from Baltimore City College in 1943, a magnet secondary school with selective admissions and a specialized curriculum focusing on the humanities, social studies, liberal arts and classical studies.
 City College is the third oldest public high school in the US, founded in 1839.
 The school had a major influence on Baker.
 He wrote about his experiences at the nicknamed "Castle on the Hill" in his 1982 memoir Growing Up.

-He earned a scholarship at nearby Johns Hopkins University, studying for a year before leaving to join the United States Navy as a pilot during World War II.
-He left the service in 1945 before seeing combat due to the wars ending, and returned to Hopkins for two more years, where he graduated in 1947 with a degree in English.
+Baker earned a scholarship at nearby Johns Hopkins University, studying for a year before leaving to join the United States Navy as a pilot during World War II.
+He left the service in 1945 before seeing combat due to the war's ending, and returned to Hopkins for two more years, where he graduated in 1947 with a degree in English.

 Career

 Journalism

-Shortly after graduating from Johns Hopkins in 1947, Baker took a job at The Evening Sun, a paper oriented towards blue collar / working-class readers with the largest circulation in town.
-Baker started out on the night police beat.
-Baker described in his first memoirs learning his way around and working his way up experiencing the journalism trade among many legendary old-timers.
+Shortly after graduating from Johns Hopkins in 1947, Baker took a job on the night police beat at The Evening Sun, a paper oriented towards working-class readers with the largest circulation in town.
+In his first memoir, he describes learning his way around and working his way up experiencing the journalism trade among many legendary old-timers.
 He soon improved enough to be sent overseas to Britain as The Suns London correspondent in 1952.

 Columnist

-Baker began writing for the New York Times in 1954 as a Washington correspondent.
+Baker began writing for The New York Times in 1954 as a Washington correspondent.
 For the next eight years he covered the White House, United States Congress, and the United States Department of State.
 Beginning in 1962, he wrote the nationally syndicated "Observer" column, which he would continue for 36 years.
-Initially oriented toward politics, it grew to encompass a broader range of subjects and was known for Baker's humor.
+Initially oriented toward politics, it grew to encompass a broader range of subjects and was known for its humor.
 During his long career as an essayist, journalist, and biographer, he was a regular contributor to national periodicals such as The New York Times Magazine, Sports Illustrated, The Saturday Evening Post, and McCalls.
 He was elected a fellow of the American Academy of Arts and Sciences in 1993.